Signal Review

 Signal Vs Telegram: Comparing the Two Secure Instant Messengers

-Installation and setup
+Installation and Setup

 If you want to use Signal on your desktop, you can download the app from Signal’s website.
 The Signal desktop app is available on Windows, Mac, and Linux.
 The desktop app will sync messages from your phone to your computer.
-Installing and using Signal on your desktop is optional, you’ll get the same full experience on your mobile device.
+Installing and using Signal on your desktop is optional.
+You’ll get the same full experience on your mobile device.

-User interface
+User Interface

-How and Why Signal Is So Secure
+How and Why the Signal Messaging App Is So Secure

 How and Why Signal is so secure